galvao-eti/shelly/README.md

     resid --> shelly
 ```

-shelly can work with any CORS-enabled, HTTP backend.
+shelly can work with any HTTP backend, running on the same machine or via CORS.
 It transmits user input via a HTTP header called `SHELLY-INPUT`.

 The server should implement: